dentarg/auth0-blog/_posts/2017-04-27-interaction-based-auth-for-alexa-with-auth0.markdown

 After configuring the URL, enable the **Account Linking** process and provide the following information:

-* For the Authorization URL use an URL based on the following template **https://[your auth0 account].auth0.com/authorize?audience=[the identifier of the POD API]**.
-If you strictly followed this guide the identifier of the POD API will be https%3A%2F%2Fpod.localtest.me, otherwise, use the identifier you chose.
+* For the Authorization URL, use an URL based on the following template **https://[your auth0 account].auth0.com/authorize?audience=[the identifier of the POD API]**.
+If you strictly followed this guide the identifier of the POD API will be https://pod.localtest.me, otherwise, use the identifier you chose.
 * For the Client Id use the client identifier of the client application created in step 2 of the Auth0 section of this guide.
-* For the Domain List add the domain **cdn.auth0.com** to the list.
+* For the Domain List, add the domain **cdn.auth0.com** to the list.
-* For the Scope field add the scopes **openid** and **offline_access** to the list.
+* For the Scope field, add the scopes **openid** and **offline_access** to the list.
-* For the Authorization Grant Type choose **Auth Code Grant**.
+* For the Authorization Grant Type, choose **Auth Code Grant**.
-* For the Access Token URI use an URL based on the following template **https://[your auth0 account].auth0.com/oauth/token**.
+* For the Access Token URI, use an URL based on the following template **https://[your auth0 account].auth0.com/oauth/token**.
-* For the Client Secret use the client secret of the client application created in step 2 of the Auth0 section of this guide.
+* For the Client Secret, use the client secret of the client application created in step 2 of the Auth0 section of this guide.
-* For the Client Authentication Scheme choose **HTTP Basic**.
+* For the Client Authentication Scheme, choose **HTTP Basic**.
 * For the Privacy Policy URL, if the skill will be deployed to Webtask, use an URL based on the following template **https://TEMP.run.webtask.io/pod/app#/policy**, otherwise, use a suitable URL.

 ![Alexa Account Linking Settings](https://cdn2.auth0.com/blog/alexa-auth/account-linking.png)

-Before moving to the next step take note of all the URL's listed in the Redirect URLs section because you'll later add those to the client application configuration in Auth0.
+Before moving to the next step, take note of all the URLs listed in the Redirect URLs section because you'll later add those to the client application configuration in Auth0.

 Click the **Next** button to move to the next step.

 ### Step 4 - Skill SSL Certificate

-If you plan on strictly following this guide the skill will be deployed to [Webtask](https://webtask.io) and as such you can choose the option My development endpoint is a sub-domain of a domain that has a wildcard certificate from a certificate authority, otherwise, you'll need to select the suitable option and proceed accordingly.
+If you plan on strictly following this guide the skill will be deployed to [Webtask](https://webtask.io) and as such you can choose the option **My development endpoint is a sub-domain of a domain that has a wildcard certificate from a certificate authority**, otherwise, you'll need to select the suitable option and proceed accordingly.

 ![Alexa SSL Settings](https://cdn2.auth0.com/blog/alexa-auth/ssl.png)

-At this stage, you've already provided Amazon all the necessary information to enable the test step, however, you'll first need to perform a few additional steps outside the Amazon Developer Console before being able to successfully test it, namely deploying the code that will interact with the Alexa skill.
+At this stage, you've already provided Amazon all the necessary information to enable the test step.
+However, you'll first need to perform a few additional steps outside the Amazon Developer Console before being able to successfully test it, namely deploying the code that will interact with the Alexa skill.
 I have [already built](https://github.com/auth0/auth0-alexa-authentication-sample) this functionality with NodeJS, but we'll need to deploy the application somewhere, and for that we'll use [Webtask](https://webtask.io).

 ## Deploying an Auth0 Webtask

-For a simplified deployment experience and given that it's for demonstration purposes only this guide will take you through the steps required to deploy the sample skill to a Webtask associated with your Auth0 account.
+For a simplified deployment experience and given that it's for demonstration purposes only, this guide will take you through the steps required to deploy the sample skill to a Webtask associated with your Auth0 account.
 If you haven't already gotten the code, clone it from [Github](https://github.com/auth0/auth0-alexa-authentication-sample) now.

-Before continuing ensure that you have the Webtask CLI installed [https://webtask.io/docs/wt-cli](https://webtask.io/docs/wt-cli).
+Before continuing, ensure that you have the Webtask CLI installed [https://webtask.io/docs/wt-cli](https://webtask.io/docs/wt-cli).
 Be sure to also install the Webtask Bundle module by running:

 ```
 npm install -g webtask-bundle
 ```

-Given the deploy will use the Webtask associated to your Auth0 account you'll need to access the account settings in the Auth0 Dashboard and then select the Webtask section.
+Given the deploy will use the Webtask associated to your Auth0 account, you'll need to access the account settings in the Auth0 Dashboard and then select the Webtask section.

 Go through and execute the setup instructions available at that location.